Awesomazius/NeverCruncher/NeverCruncher_readme.txt

 The desired number of coins per time variables are set in "CoinBasedRewindFn()" in the ball/st_play.c file.
 These control
 how hard the program will look for coins, how it will look and when it will temporarily give up.
-Small changes to these can cause large changes in the time taken to crunch a level.
+There are several functions that explore in different ways.
+Small changes to these variables can cause large changes in the time taken to crunch a level.

 *************************Building with Linux******************